helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Getting in touch with your true self must be your first priority.</h3 quote>
+<h3 quote align='center'>Success - keeping your mind awake and your desire asleep.</h3 quote>

 ---